airr-community/airr-standards/docs/cairr/overview.rst

 **Submission Steps**

-1- Click on this link .. _CAIRR: https://auth.staging.metadatacenter.org/auth/realms/CEDAR/protocol/openid-connect/auth?client_id=cedar-angular-app&redirect_uri=https%3A%2F%2Fcedar.staging.metadatacenter.org%2F&state=64bbf164-f029-4b35-bc4b-503e001f324e&nonce=269a0ee8-66e3-427a-9fcb-663e961d8608&response_mode=fragment&response_type=code&scope=openid.
+1- Click on this link `CEDAR Login <https://auth.staging.metadatacenter.org/auth/realms/CEDAR/protocol/openid-connect/auth?client_id=cedar-angular-app&redirect_uri=https%3A%2F%2Fcedar.staging.metadatacenter.org%2F&state=64bbf164-f029-4b35-bc4b-503e001f324e&nonce=269a0ee8-66e3-427a-9fcb-663e961d8608&response_mode=fragment&response_type=code&scope=openid/>`_.
 This will take you to the CEDAR login-in panel.

 2- If you are new user user, you have to create an account or existing users will login through their account information

-3- After login into the system, you will see .. _MiAIRR RC2: "https://cedar.staging.metadatacenter.org/dashboard?folderId=https:%2F%2Frepo.staging.metadatacenter.org%2Ffolders%2F4f2be12f-d096-4b45-8dc6-a7ec2e145f37"> template.
+3- After login into the system, you will see `MiAIRR RC2 <https://cedar.staging.metadatacenter.org/dashboard?folderId=https:%2F%2Frepo.staging.metadatacenter.org%2Ffolders%2F4f2be12f-d096-4b45-8dc6-a7ec2e145f37>`_.

 4- Right click on the template (MiAIRR RC2) file and click on the “populate” option from menu.